Myddleware/myddleware/docs/dev_guide.md

     use App\Solutions\MyConnector;
 ```

-Then still in SolutionManager, add the new connector to the constructor.
+Then still in ``SolutionManager``, add the new connector to the constructor.

 ```php
     public function __construct(